-Only 4,5 and 5,0 NJP wines (Nenad Jelisic Points) are presented as the best vintages.
+Only 4,5 and 5,0 NJP-wines (Nenad Jelisic Points) are presented as the best vintages.

 Nahe soils, very varied.
-Sandstone, slate, gravel, marl, sandy clay etc.
+Sandstone, limestone, shale, quartzite, gravel, marl, sand etc. (2021-10)

 Napa Valley, US most famous wine district that is located in the wine region of the North Coast in California.
 The wine district, which is itself classified as appellation (AVA), consists of 16 different appellations: Atlas Peak, Calistoga, Chiles Valley, Coombsville, Diamond Mountain District, Howell Mountain, Los Carneros, Mount Veeder, Oak Knoll District of Napa Valley, Oakville, Rutherford, Spring Mountain District, St. Helena, Stags Leap District, Wild Horse Valley and Yountville.
 The wine district has 18,600 ha planted with vines.
 (2019-04)

 Napa Valley, Cabernet Sauvignon, the best vintages, 1968, 1974, 1985, 1986, 1987, 1994, 1995, 1997, 2001, 2002, 2007, 2008, 2009, 2010, 2012, 2013, 2015 and 2016; not 2017.
 (2019-04)